 “Although there is very little science behind this, anecdotal experience shows that my patients who do not massage their implants tend to have a higher risk for high-riding implants and capsular contracture,” says Dr. Buford.

-He recommends that his patients massage at least several times a day until their implants have completely settled, which could take anywhere from a week to several months.
-Your doctor will advise you on what routine is best for you and when you should begin implant massage.
+He recommends that his patients massage at least several times a day until the implants have completely settled, which could take anywhere from a week to several months.
+Your doctor will advise you on what routine is best and when you should begin implant massage.
 (This may range from 24 hours to a week or two after surgery or, in the case of some doctors, never.)

 That thin inner skin or “capsule” we mentioned in the previous question?
 Sometimes it constricts or thickens.
 This is known as capsular contracture.
 The result can be a deformed, hardened implant that may cause pain.
-Various treatment options are available, but the most effective is to have the implant removed and (if desired) replaced.Have a question we didn't answer in this guide?
-Post it in the comments below or ask an expert plastic surgeon.
+Various treatment options are available, but the most effective is to have the implant removed and (if desired) replaced.

 Read reviews from real patients

 Find plastic surgeons offering breast implants in your area